chriseldredge/chriseldredge.github.io/source/_posts/2013-07-30-putting-the-web-into-webapi.markdown

-or improving how xml documentation is collected and converted to html, or making it easier to link from resources to related resources with appropriate rel attributes, or, or, or…
+or improving how xml documentation is collected and converted to html, or making it easier to link from resources to related resources with appropriate rel attributes.
+The list goes on.

-I hope you like HtmlMicrodataFormatter, and if you do, maybe get involved and help improve it by submitting feedback, bugs, enhancements or pull requests to the GitHub project.
+I hope you like HtmlMicrodataFormatter, and if you do, maybe get involved and help improve it by submitting feedback, bug reports, enhancements or pull requests to the GitHub project.

 Similar to Jon Moore's python based microdata